allegroai/clearml-docs/docs/hyperdatasets/annotations.md

 With ClearML Enterprise, annotations can be applied to video and image frames.
 [Frames](single_frames.md) support two types of annotations: **Frame objects** and **Frame labels**.

-Annotation Tasks can be used to efficiently organize the annotation of frames in Hyper Dataset versions (see [Annotations Task Page](webapp/webapp_annotator.md)).
+Annotation Tasks can be used to efficiently organize the annotation of frames in Hyper-Dataset versions (see [Annotations Task Page](webapp/webapp_annotator.md)).

 For information about how to view, create, and manage annotations using the WebApp, see [Annotating Images and Videos](webapp/webapp_annotator.md#annotating-images-and-video).